marcellourbani/vscode_abap_remote_fs/README.md

-# ABAP remote filesystem for visual studio code
+# ABAP remote filesystem for visual studio code (beta)

 This extension allows editing and activation of ABAP code on your server directly in Visual studio code, including transport assignment and creation (if your system supports it).